nightwatchjs/nightwatch-docs/guide/configuration/using-test-globals-in-your-config.md

+---
+title: Using test globals in your config
+description: Learn how to use test globals in configuration file
+---

 <div class="page-header"><h2>Using test globals in your config</h2></div>

 Another useful concept that Nightwatch provides is test globals.
 In its most simple form, it is a dictionary of name-value pairs which is defined in your configuration file.